phoebebright/django-docserve/README.md

 This simple library solves the following problems:
 - serve docs appropriate to the user's role, and only those docs.
-- avoid having to create yml files for the docs I create, just assume all the docs in a role folder are to be included
+- avoid having to create yml files for the docs created, just assume all the docs in a role folder are to be included

 ## Features